altrosyn/sophos-client/README.md

 **Usage**

-Just clone the repo and run "nodejs app.js"
+Just clone the repo and run "nodejs app.js" after downloading and extracting chrome using the chromelatest.sh

 If the architecture is not x86/x64, chrome binaries for that architecture need to be downloaded before use.